-iCloud: Troubleshooting missing information after restoring an iOS device
+Get help finding missing information in iCloud after restoring an iOS device

 Follow these steps if information seems to be missing after restoring your iOS device from an iCloud backup.